rubisaini/express-url-mapper/Readme.md

 # express-url-mapper

 It is use to navigate new url from old one.
-For example if we want to migrate our old system to new one then we have to migrate oul old site url to new url so in this case we can use this module .
+For example if we want to migrate our old application to new one then we have to migrate our old site url to new url so in this case we can use this module .

 ### Dependence
   - `node`